department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 hazardous exposure: Define in the context of body copy as "contact with harmful chemicals or other hazardous materials."

 health care: Two words, never hyphenated as a compound adjective (for example, “health care system").
 Do not capitalize unless it is part of the official name of a VA medical center.
-In addition, defer to the hospital’s official name, which may have health care as one word versus two words.
+- **Exception:** Defer to the VA medical center's official name, which may have health care as one word versus two words.

 hospitalization: Use "hospital care."